Vanderbilt Gifted Education Institute

 Dates: December 6 and 7, 2018

 Each fall PTY is pleased to host a conference that highlights ways to identify and serve gifted students from traditionally underrepresented groups.
-This year we are excited to welcome two keynote speakers to the conference: April Wells and Dr. Megan Foley Nipcon.
+This year we are excited to welcome two keynote speakers to the conference: April Wells and Dr. Megan Foley Nicpon.

 Breakout sessions will be led by keynote speakers and Vanderbilt PTY faculty and staff including Dr. Tamra Stambaugh, Dr. Eric Fecht, and Dr. Sarah DeLisle as well as school-based educators and leaders.
 The PTY faculty and staff will share strategies for working with ELL students, students from low income backgrounds and students from rural areas.
 Guest speakers from area school districts will discuss how they have translated theory into practice and developed programs and systems for identifying and serving gifted students from a variety of backgrounds.